eth-educators/eth-docker-docs/website/docs/Usage/ClientSetup.md

   would use a local eth1 first, and fail back to Alchemy when it does not respond.
 - Adjust ports if you are going to need custom ports instead of the defaults.
 These are the ports exposed to the host, and for the P2P ports to the Internet via your firewall/router.
-- Set the `NETWORK` variable to either "mainnet" or a test network such as "pyrmont"
+- Set the `NETWORK` variable to either "mainnet" or a test network such as "prater"
-- If using geth as the eth1 node, comment out the `GETH1_NETWORK` variable, to use the main net, or set it to a test network such as "--goerli", with the two dashes.
-- With other eth1 nodes, the `ETH1_NETWORK` variable serves the same function.
-It can be set to `mainnet` to use the main eth1 network.
+- If you are running your own eth1 node, set the `ETH1_NETWORK` variable to `mainnet` or `goerli`
 - Set the `GRAFFITI` string if you want a specific string.

 ### Client compose files

 Set the `COMPOSE_FILE` string depending on which client you are going to use.
 Add optional services like geth with `:` between the file names.

+Choose one eth2 beacon client:

 - `lh-base.yml` - Lighthouse
 - `prysm-base.yml` - Prysm
 - `teku-base.yml` - Teku
 - `nimbus-base.yml` - Nimbus

+Optionally, choose one eth1 node, unless you are using a 3rd-party provider:

 - `geth.yml` - local geth eth1 chain node
 - `besu.yml` - local besu eth1 chain node - has not been tested extensively by this team.
 Feedback welcome.
 - `nm.yml` - local nethermind eth1 chain node - pruning in beta.
 Feedback welcome.
 - `oe.yml` - local openethereum eth1 chain node

-- `eth1-shared.yml` - makes the RPC port of the eth1 node available from the host, for using the eth1 node with other nodes or with Metamask.
-To be used alongside one of the eth1 yml files. **Not encrypted**, do not expose to Internet.
-- `eth1-standalone.yml` - like eth1-shared but for running *just* eth1, instead of running it alongside a beacon node in the same "stack".
-To be used alongside one of the eth1 yml files.
-Also not encrypted, not meant for a fully distributed setup quite yet.
-- `prysm-slasher.yml` - Prysm experiment../Usage/Prerequisites.mdd may result in additional earnings.
-The experimental slasher can lead to missed attestations due to the additional resource demand.
+Optionally, choose a reporting package:

 - `lh-grafana.yml` - grafana dashboard for Lighthouse
 - `prysm-grafana.yml` - grafana dashboard for Prysm.
-Not encrypted, do not expose to Internet.
 - `prysm-web.yml` - Prysm Web UI.
-Not encrypted, do not expose to Internet.
 If you also want Grafana, add `prysm-grafana.yml`
 - `nimbus-grafana.yml` - grafana dashboard for Nimbus
 - `teku-grafana.yml` - grafana dashboard for Teku
 - `geth-grafana.yml` - grafana dashboard for Geth, to be combined with one of the client dashboards: Does not work standalone currently.
-Example `COMPOSE_FILE=lh-base.yml:geth.yml:lh-grafana.yml:geth-grafana.yml`
+Example `COMPOSE_FILE=lh-base.yml:geth.yml:lh-grafana.yml:geth-grafana.yml:grafana-insecure.yml`
+- `grafana-insecure.yml` - to map the Grafana port (default: 3000) to the host.
+This is not encrypted and should not be exposed to the Internet.
+- `prysm-web-insecure.yml` - to map the Prysm web port (default: 3500) to the host.
+This is not encrypted and should not be exposed to the Internet.

+> See [Prysm Web](../Usage/PrysmWeb.md) for notes on using the Prysm Web UI

+Optionally, add encryption to the reporting dashboard:

+- `traefik-cf.yml` - use encrypting reverse proxy and use CloudFlare for DNS management
+- `traefik-aws.yml` - use encrypting reverse proxy and use AWS Route53 for DNS management

+With these, you wouldn't use the `-insecure.yml` files.
+Please see [Reverse Proxy Instructions](../Usage/ReverseProxy.md) for setup instructions for either option.

 For example, Lighthouse with local geth and grafana:
-`COMPOSE_FILE=lh-base.yml:geth.yml:lh-grafana.yml`

-> See [Prysm Web](../About/PrysmWeb.md) for notes on using the Prysm Web UI
+`COMPOSE_FILE=lh-base.yml:geth.yml:lh-grafana.yml:grafana-insecure.yml`

+Advanced options:

+- `eth1-traefik.yml` - reverse-proxies and encrypts both the RPC and WS ports of your eth1 node, as https:// and wss:// ports respectively.
+To be used alongside one of the eth1 yml files.
+- `eth1-shared.yml` - as an insecure alternative to eth1-traefik, makes the RPC and WS ports of the eth1 node available from the host.
+To be used alongside one of the eth1 yml files. **Not encrypted**, do not expose to Internet.

+- `prysm-slasher.yml` - Prysm experimental slasher.
+The experimental slasher can lead to missed attestations due to the additional resource demand.

+### Multiple nodes on one host

 In this setup, clients are isolated from each other.
 Each run their own validator client, and if eth1 is in use, their own eth1 node.
 This is perfect for running a single client, or multiple isolated